supabase-community/supabase-kt/demos/chat-demo-mpp/README.md

 # iOS Development Setup
 Set up with XCode 15 and run the app on iOS 17
-Open the project with workplace file
+Open the project with workplace file (`chatdemoios.xcworkspace`)

 Double click to project and open project settings
+Set up Run script with value
+Move run script to be above compile script
+Then go to
+Set these values

 Framwork Search Paths - `$(SRCROOT)/../common/build/xcode-frameworks/$(CONFIGURATION)/$(SDK_NAME)`
 Other linker flags - `$(inherited) -framework common`